NinaMwangi/PiSwap_Book_Recommender/README.md

 # Pi Swap

-P swap is an app that uses ML recommender systems to give recommendations to users based on their ratings and interactions with the books.
+Pi Swap is an app that uses ML recommender systems to give users recommendations based on their ratings and interactions with books.

 ## Demo App